How Long Does An Appraisal Take? What Should I Expect As A Buyer?

 Daniels says he sees buyers cover up to $10,000 of the home cost, or meeting the seller halfway.

 But the specific tenor of this negotiation has to do with the strength of the market, Raymer explains: “In the past, we’ve been able to get the seller to come down to meet the appraised value, now that they know what it is,” she says.
-“But with the seller’s market nowadays, people are even waiving appraisals altogether.”
+In a seller’s market, some people even waive appraisals altogether.

-If you can’t strike a deal, you as the buyer can still back out of the purchase contract and get the earnest money you initially deposited back.
+If you can’t strike a deal, you, as the buyer, can still back out of the purchase contract and get the earnest money you initially deposited back.
 This is the function of an appraisal contingency, a common clause in real estate contracts that protects the buyer if the appraisal falls short of the offer amount.
 Additionally, loans through the VA or FHA have protections that state if the home doesn’t appraise for any reason, the buyer can get their earnest money back, according to Daniels.

 “If it doesn’t come to terms, as long as it’s terminated by the appraisal objection date, then the buyer gets their earnest money back, and it’s back to the drawing board.”